sbt/website/src/reference/01-General-Info/04-Bintray-For-Plugins.md

 ### Make a release

-> *Note: bintray does not support snapshots.
+> *Note: Bintray does not support snapshots.
 We recommend using [git-revisions supplied by the sbt-git plugin](https://github.com/sbt/sbt-git#versioning-with-git)*.

 Once your build is configured, open the sbt console in your build and run